Training and back country exploration are always fun. Here are some photo’s and tales of some recent trips…(Some call it “camping”.)

 Why you should not use charcoal in a brand-new gas BBQ – with bottom vents..

 All you need – just the basics.
 A cot, sleeping bag, lawn chair and a nice view.
 Oh, and solar-powered long range high frequency radio communications via voice and morse code.

 Don’t bother standing guard – Scorpions only head for your boots after dark.

 Forward Operating Base (FOB) BigFoot.
-Drive past the last Politically-Correct Prius, 4X4 15 miles from the end of the last pavement, into the bush, Dirt bike from there, generator to power the blender and Comms.
+Head for the mountains.
+Drive past the last struggling Prius, 4X4 15 miles from the end of the last pavement, into the bush, Dirt bike from there, generator to power the blender and Comms.